Internship Abroad: Blog

 Now today, I have started my final week at Deloitte Hong Kong and I still cannot believe that I will be going back to Germany again so soon already.
 Although I am really looking forward to my bachelor graduation ceremony in Mannheim next Friday, I am going back home with mixed feelings.
 This journey to Hong Kong has certainly been an amazing and unforgettable one, rich in terms of new insights and valuable experiences for a potential professional career abroad.

 Thanks for joining me on this wonderful adventure by eagerly reading my blog posts.
-If ever you should have any questions, be it concerning my time in Hong Kong in particular, or Deloitte's Global Internship Program in general, please do not hesitate to contact me via Linkedin or Xing.
+If ever you should have any questions, be it concerning my time in Hong Kong in particular, or internships abroad in general, please do not hesitate to contact me via Linkedin or Xing.

 Looking forward to hearing from you soon.